 17. Camping table: My Honda CR-V actually had a table built into the boot (how awesome right?) but if your car doesn’t have this, you’re going to want a small folding table to use.
 This Coleman Outdoor Compact Table looks perfect and it also folds up pretty small to about the same size as a camping chair.18.
 Camping chairs: Depending on your budget, you can really go to town on camping chairs and buy some really fancy ones, but to be honest, you’re not going to be hard done by if you go for the cheap ones.
 We just got some from the supermarket and had no issues at all.

 19. Camping stove: Tom and I bought a one ring camping stove but to be honest I wish we had bought a 2 ring stove.
 Whilst a smaller one obviously saved on space, it meant cooking even simple dishes like pasta and a veggie sauce in 2 stages which was a little annoying.
-If you have space, I would recommend going for a 2 ring stove that uses gas canisters.
+If you have space, I would recommend going for a 2 ring stove that uses gas canisters and buying the best camping stove you can afford.

 20. Gas canisters: Unless you’re really good at lighting fires, you’re going to struggle to cook anything without having the right gas canisters for your stove.
 I would recommend always having a spare one with you, even if you’re not going away on a long trip.